rwexler/chem-402-5020/_sources/lecture-02.md

 ### Total Pressure

-For $N$ identical particles moving isotropically and randomly, the total pressure is:
+For $N$ identical particles moving isotropically and randomly in a container of volume $V$, the pressure $P$ is:

 ```{math}
 P = \frac{1}{V} \sum_{i=1}^N \frac{1}{3} m v_i^2,